sefunmi4/ethos/docs/git-account-integration.md

 * After linking an account, connect a quest or project to a repository using `POST /api/git/connect`.
 * The top task `T00` corresponds to the repository root directory.
-* Files and tracked changes appear as `C00`, `C01`, etc., representing replies to the original task.
+* File posts appear as `F00`, `F01`, etc., representing files stored under the original task.
-* Each change post shows additions and insertions similar to a commit diff.
+* Each file post shows additions and insertions similar to a commit diff.

 ## Task Posts and Subtasks

-* Users can open a task and create reply posts to discuss or propose changes.
+* Users can open a task and create reply posts to discuss or propose file updates.
-* A reply of type `change` is treated as a subtask in the graph and can be tied to deliverables.
+* A reply of type `file` is treated as a subtask in the graph and can be tied to deliverables.
 * Clicking on a task opens its post page where further replies and discussions can occur.

 ## Nested Folders and READMEs